afajl/mob/README.md

 - know about the state so we get nice warnings instead of git conflicts and lost refs.
 - and of course... rust ;)

+To find other tools look at the [mob programming timer tag on github](https://github.com/topics/mob-programming-timer)